 Patients should notify their treatment team of any side effects that occur in order to ensure their progress and safety.
 Medications and dosages can be adjusted throughout the course of treatment if necessary.

-Please contact Discovery House Comprehensive Treatment Centers of Rhode Island today if you or someone you care for is battling an addiction to opioids.
+Please contact Rhode Island Comprehensive Treatment Centers today if you or someone you care for is battling an addiction to opioids.
 Our compassionate staff is here to assist you in achieving a life free from the dangers of addiction.